nih-cfde/the-fair-cookbook/content/recipes/04/fairshake.md

 ### Perform automated assessments

 The C2M2 Metadata model defines a unified structure which all DCCs will be converting their own metadata to.
 With this machine-readable metadata, we can assess FAIRness in an automatic fashion based on the fields available to us.
-SCripts which demonstrate the conversion of several DCC metadata into the C2M2 are available [here](https://github.com/nih-cfde/FAIR), and scripts to assess that unified metadata for its compliance with the CFDE Rubric are [here](https://github.com/nih-cfde/FAIR/tree/master/Demos/FAIRAssessment).
+SCripts which demonstrate the conversion of several DCC metadata into the C2M2 are available [here](#fair-repo), and scripts to assess that unified metadata for its compliance with the CFDE Rubric are [here](#fair-repo-assessments).

 We produced reports over time on the assessments that were executed on the CFDE portal and will continue to do so.
-This report is summarized [here](https://github.com/nih-cfde/FAIR/tree/master/Demos/FAIRAssessment/report).
+This report is summarized [here](#fair-repo-report).
 The assessment script can be executed on your own **C2M2 converted data**, meaning the first step is to produce that if you wish to execute the C2M2 assessment; documentation for this is out of the scope of this recipe.

 Given that you have a frictionless datapackage containing your data, you can perform a FAIR assessment on that datapackage to identify gaps in your metadata.
 The script is also capable of performing FAIR assessments on the public repository via the DERIVA API.

+Please note that you need access to the [CFDE FAIR Repo](#fair-repo) to access these scripts.

 ```bash
 git clone https://github.com/nih-cfde/FAIR.git